 The trio are also talented performers in their own right, with individual credits ranging from Michael Grandage’s Olivier-award-winning Merrily We Roll Along and Richard Attenborough’s last film, Closing The Ring, to popular sitcoms such as Miranda, Lee Nelson’s Well Funny People, and Pramface.

-Theatre: Merrily We Roll Along (Donmar Warehouse), Oliver!
-(UK Tour and Toronto), Twelfth Night, Cymbeline, HMS Pinafore (Regent’s Park Open Air Theatre), The Mikado (Orange Tree Theatre), Romeo and Juliet, Once a Catholic (New Vic), Carmen (New Vic, Bolton Octagon and Stephen Joseph Theatre, Scarborough), Property (National Theatre Studio), Saturday Night (Sondheim, Bridewell Theatre), Film: Closing The Ring (Dir.
-Richard Attenborough), Adam and Tom (Orchestra Films); TV: The Rebel (Retort), Lee Nelson’s Well Funny People (BBC Three), Being Dom Joly (Channel 4), I Was a Rat (BBC1).
+Theatre: King Lear (with Sir Ian McKellen, Duke of York’s Theatre, London), Merrily We Roll Along (Donmar Warehouse, London), Oliver!
+(UK Tour and Princess of Wales Theatre, Toronto), Twelfth Night, Cymbeline, HMS Pinafore (Regent’s Park Open Air Theatre), The Mikado (Orange Tree Theatre), Romeo and Juliet, Once a Catholic (New Vic), Carmen (New Vic, Bolton Octagon and Stephen Joseph Theatre, Scarborough), Property (National Theatre Studio), Saturday Night (Sondheim, Bridewell Theatre), Film: Closing The Ring (Dir.
+Richard Attenborough), Adam and Tom (Orchestra Films); TV: The Rebel (Retort), Lee Nelson’s Well Funny People (BBC Three), The Bleak Old Shop of Stuff (BBC 2), Being Dom Joly (Channel 4), I Was a Rat (BBC1).

-Theatre: Servant of Two Masters (Ca’Rezzonico, Venice), Standing Up, In the Shadows, Tequila Mocking Birds (First Draft Theatre at the Canal Cafe, The Gate House, The Bedford), A Hug Away From Happiness (Edinburgh Fringe Festival), The Alchemist, Habeus Corpus, The Recruiting Officer, As You Like it, Nicholas Nickleby (Questors Theatre, Ealing), The Night Before Christmas, Bloody Mary (RADA); Film: Destination: Dewsbury (Dir.
-Jack Spring – due for release in 2017).
+Theatre: Servant of Two Masters (Ca’Rezzonico, Venice), Standing Up, In the Shadows, Tequila Mocking Birds (First Draft Theatre at the Canal Cafe, The Gate House, The Bedford, London), A Hug Away From Happiness (Edinburgh Fringe Festival), The Alchemist, Habeus Corpus, The Recruiting Officer, As You Like it, Nicholas Nickleby (Questors Theatre, Ealing), The Night Before Christmas, Bloody Mary (RADA); Feature Film: Destination: Dewsbury (Dir.
+Jack Spring).

-Theatre: The Good Companions (National Tour), Chasing Dolphins (Churchill Theatre, Bromley), Howard & Mimi (Soho Theatre), My Myspace Baby, Goldrunner (Gilded Balloon – solo shows), TV Play (Arcola Theatre), The Craft (Riverside Studios), Giraffe, Cock & Bull (Park Theatre); Film: Molly Moon The Incredible Hypnotist (Molly Moon Films), Candlestick (Workbus); TV: Miranda, The Royal Bodyguard, EastEnders, Casualty, Doctors, Down To Earth (BBC1) Pramface, Lee Nelson’s Well Funny People (BBC Three), Fool Britannia, The Sitcom Trials (ITV1) Spy (SKY1), So Awkward (CBBC); Commercials include: McDonald’s, Direct Line, Asda, Weetabix.
+Theatre: The Good Companions (UK National Tour), Chasing Dolphins (Churchill Theatre, Bromley), Howard & Mimi (Soho Theatre, London), A Night in Provence (Mill at Sonning), My Myspace Baby, Goldrunner (Gilded Balloon – solo shows), TV Play (Arcola Theatre, London), The Craft (Riverside Studios, London), Giraffe, Cock & Bull (Park Theatre, London); Film: Molly Moon The Incredible Hypnotist (Molly Moon Films), Candlestick (Workbus); TV: Miranda, The Royal Bodyguard, EastEnders, Casualty, Doctors, Down To Earth (BBC1) Pramface, Lee Nelson’s Well Funny People (BBC Three), Fool Britannia, The Sitcom Trials (ITV1) Spy (SKY1), So Awkward (CBBC); Commercials include: McDonald’s, Direct Line, Asda, Weetabix.